fatimagama20/naturalcosmetics_m4/README.md

    - Choose a unique name for your app, select the region closest to you and click “Create app”
    - Go to the Settings tab of your new app
    - Click Reveal Config Vars
-   - Return to your ElephantSQL tab and copy your database URL
-   - Back on Heroku, add a Config Var called DATABASE_URL and paste your ElephantSQL database URL in as the value.
+   - Add a Config Var called DATABASE_URL and paste your database URL in as the value.
 Make sure you click “Add”
    - Add each of your other environment variables except DEVELOPMENT and DB_URL from the env.py file as a Config Var
 - Deploying the app
    - Navigate to the “Deploy” tab of your app